cross-solution/YawikDocs/source/modules/core/mails.rst

 All related classes are in the Core-Modul, the interaction in in this diagram: http://www.gliffy.com/go/publish/7191865

-Using the Mailservice
+Using the MailService
 ---------------------

-Mails can be used everywhere, where have access to the application-servicelocator.
+Mails can be used everywhere, where have access to the application-serviceLocator.

 When you need to send a mail, there are four steps to do